chirag127/GhostTyper---Keyboard-Ghostwriter/README.md

 3. **Get Suggestions**: Start typing in any text field on the web, and GhostTyper will suggest completions based on your style.

-4. **Accept Suggestions**: Press Tab to accept a suggestion, or continue typing to ignore it.
+4. **Accept Suggestions**: Press Tab to accept a suggestion, or press Esc to dismiss it.

-5. **Manipulate Text**: Highlight text and right-click to access options for rephrasing, shortening, or expanding.

-6. **Switch Personas**: Create different personas for different writing contexts (formal, casual, etc.) and switch between them.
+5. **Adjust Settings**: Change tone preferences (casual, professional, etc.) in the extension popup.

 ## Development